Answering Repetitive Questions from Alzheimer's Patients

 The caregiver who connects closely with the patient soon learns to read between the lines.
 For example:

 - Repeating the question, “Is my brother outside?” may mean that there is a longing to see the brother.
-Some comfort may be derived from an answer like, “Your brother misses you too; he is planning to come.”
+Some comfort may be derived from an answer like, “Your brother misses you too; he is planning to visit.”

 - “Where are my clothes?” may suggest fear that the patient’s personal belongings are being stolen.
 A good response is that the clothes are in a safe place where no one can steal them.